 The Truth About the Morning After Pill: Here’s What You Need to Know

-A broken condom; a missed pill; a brief, uncharacteristic lapse in judgement.
-Sometimes, you may do everything you can to prevent pregnancy, but something just goes wrong.
-Thankfully, women can find security and peace of mind with the use of emergency contraception.
+Sometimes, you may do everything you can to prevent pregnancy, but something goes wrong; a broken condom, missed pill, or a brief, uncharacteristic lapse in judgment.
+Thankfully, women can find security and peace of mind with emergency contraception.

 How It Works

 The morning after pill is a form of emergency or backup contraception used to prevent pregnancy.
-There are several different types of pills available, and even an emergency copper IUD, that are considered effective pregnancy preventatives.
+There are several types of pills available, and even an emergency IUD, that are considered effective pregnancy preventatives.

 A morning after pill must be taken within three to five days (depending on which one you use) of unprotected sex or birth control failure to be effective.
 The sooner you take it, the better it works.
 For the best results, try to take emergency contraception within 12-24 hours.